hrpt-se/hrpt/README.md

   - `DB_USER`: Which username to use when connecting to the database
   - `DB_PASSWORD`: The password to use when authentication against the database server
   - `DB_NAME`: The name of the database to use

+### Secrets
+Any settings that should be kept out of git (for example the secet key or API keys) can be stored in a file named `secrets.py` in the settings directory.
+There is a `secrets.py.template` file that can be used as a template, containing more info.